Accounting Schools in Connecticut

 - Pass the Uniform CPA Examination.

 - Complete the AICPA ethics course and exam.

-- Apply for a license.
+- Apply for certification and either registration or a license.

 2. Accumulate at least two years of experience.